daniel-fudge/banana_hunter/README.md

 _Note this GitHub repository and project was completed in a Windows 10 environment_  :poop:

 ### Instructions
-This project can be executed from the `Navigation.ipynb` Jupyter Notebook or executed (and debugged) from a terminal or an IDE with the `test.py` and `play.py` scripts.
+This project can be executed from the `Navigation.ipynb` Jupyter Notebook or executed (and debugged) from a terminal or an IDE with the `test.py` script.

 The Jupyter Notebook is a good way to step through the process with a user friendly description.

-The scripts can be used if you don't like Notebooks or would like to dig into the code with an IDE.
+The `test.py` script performs the training and testing of the DRL model and can be used if you don't like Notebooks or would like to dig into the code with an IDE.
+It can be executed with the following command:

-The `test.py` script performs the training and testing of the DRL model.
+    python test.py

+### Pretty plot
+The raw scores are save as `scores.npz` and can be plotted and saved as `scores.png` with the command:

+    python plot.py

+### Saved model Weights
-The `play.py` script starts the environment and allows the user to be the _Banana Hunter!!!_.
+The trained model is saved as `checkpoint.pth` in the root directory and can be loaded with the command:

+    agent.qnetwork_local.load_state_dict(torch.load('checkpoint.pth'))